 The auxiliary input jack (AIJ) allows you to connect and play music from your portable music player through the vehicle speakers.
 You can use any portable music player designed for use with headphones.
-Your audio extension cable must have male 1/8 in.
-(3.5 mm) connectors at each end.
+Your audio extension cable must have male one-eighth inch (3.5 millimeter) connectors at each end.

 - 1. Make sure the vehicle, radio and portable music player are turned off and the vehicle is in P (Park). - 2.
 Plug the extension cable from the portable music player into the AIJ. - 3.
 Turn on the radio.
 Select either a tuned FM station or a CD. - 4.
 Adjust the volume as desired. - 5.
-Turn on your portable music player and adjust its volume to 1/2. - 6.
+Turn on your portable music player and adjust its volume to one-half maximum. - 6.
 Press AUX until LINE or LINE IN appears in the display.
 You should hear music from your device even if it is low. - 7.
 Adjust the volume on your portable music player until it reaches the volume level of the FM station or CD.
 Do this by switching back and forth between the AUX and FM or CD controls.